1972 World Series: Background

 The teams were fairly equal statistically, each club totaling 46 hits with the same .209 batting average (the combined batting averages were the lowest recorded in a 7-game World Series).
-The Reds outscored the A's by five runs, 21–16, but all four of their losses were by a single run.
+The Reds outscored the Athletics by five runs, 21–16, but all four of their losses were by a single run.
 Six of the seven games in the series were decided by one run, marking perhaps the most closely contested World Series in history.